Are you a product-driven company trying to impress your customers? Are you struggling to retain valuable customers? And lastly, are you feeling stuck?

 The first example of its product feedback mechanism is micro surveys using the “Thumbs up” and “Thumbs down” buttons which help the platform track which content is being liked and disliked by its users.

-Another great example would be the surveys appearing before starting of a video, encouraging users to rate their satisfaction level with the videos.
-This enables them to make improvements to their suggestion algorithm and offer tailor-made videos as per the interests of different users.
+Another great customer feedback example would be the surveys appearing before starting of a video, encouraging users to rate their satisfaction level with the videos.
+This enables them to make improvements to their suggestion algorithm and offer tailor-made video suggestions as per the interests of different users.

 3. Slack